 This course is intended for all waterworks operators.
 If you need an introduction to the applied math and science of waterworks operations, or if you need to brush-up your skills in these areas, this course is for you.

-Virginia Tech has been awarded grant monies from VDH to award scholarships to participants in this course.
-A scholarship covers all but $135 of your registration fee, which includes lodging, food, and course materials.
-Sign up early to ensure your seat in the course, as space is limited.
+Virginia tech has been awarded grant monies from VDH for participant funding for this course.
+Funding covers most of your registration fee, which includes lodging (for those who select lodging), refreshment breaks, lunch, flashdrive with course materials, and dinner on night one.
+Register early to ensure your seat in the course, as space is limited.

 Continuing Education Units

-You will earn 3.5 CEUs (equal to 35 contact hours) for successful completion of the course, which is determined on the basis of both attendance and performance on the comprehensive problem.
-A certificate of completion will be awarded at the conclusion of the course.
+Participants will receive 3.5 CEUs (equal to 35 contact hours) for successful completion of the course.
+A digital certificate of completion will be awarded at the conclusion of the course.